directdemocracy-vote/doc/referendum.md

 ## Description

-A referendum is a [publication](publication.md) written by a citizen aiming at proposing a law at a specific political level: world, country, state, region, city, etc.
+A referendum is a [publication](publication.md) written aiming at proposing a law at a specific political level: world, country, state, region, city, etc.
 In case of a law conflict, the upper level law has always the priority over the lower level law.
 For example, if a world law forbid the death penalty, then no lower level law (country, state, region, city, etc.) can allow it.
 Once a referendum proposing a new law is accepted by a majority of voters, the corresponding law should be applied within the delay specified in the description of the referendum.